As much as I love the holiday season… I hate to admit, I find it to be a pretty exhausting time of year. And I'm sure you do, too!

 1

 It's important that you schedule these little relaxation breaks into your calendar because if you don't, you're going to forget to relax.
-Then when it’s bedtime, your cortisol levels are going to be extremely high and you're going to be wired, but tired.
+Then, when it’s bedtime, your cortisol levels will be extremely high and you're going to be wired but tired.
 So, you may be able to fall asleep at first because you’re tired, but 3:00 AM will roll around and your cortisol levels will still be elevated — and since you already got a little bit of rest and you're not as tired, you're going to wake up and have a hard time falling back to sleep.

-So trust me, even though you're super busy, find time to relax every day; preferably once in the morning and once in the afternoon.
+Trust me, even though you're super busy, try to find time to relax every day; preferably once in the morning and once in the afternoon.

 2